arrow-left

 /Applications/XAMPP/xamppfiles/bin/mysql -u root -p mysql < [/path/to/backup-user].sql #for users restore, this might not work for mariabd 10.4+

-create the database from OE web login
+create the database from OE web loginarrow-up-right

-reset mysql root password
+reset mysql root passwordarrow-up-right

 c:\Programs\XAMPP\mysql\bin\mysqldump -u [user] -p mysql > [Path]/[user_backup_filename].sql